petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/modeling-data-structures.md

    ![Clicking Add opens a panel to create a new custom field.](./modeling-data-structures/images/04.png)

 Each saved field is added immediately to the object and automatically appears in its default layout when creating entries.
-However, the Distributor Application object has a custom layout that will need to be modified to include the new custom field.
+However, the Distributor Application object has a custom layout that must be modified to include the new field.

+To add the field to the object's layout,

-1. Navigate to the *Layouts* tab and click on *Main Layout*.
+1. Go to the *Layouts* tab and click *Main Layout*.

-1. Go to *Layout*.
+1. Go to the *Layout* tab.

 1. Find the Business Details block under the Application tab, then click *Add Field*.